top of page

 Don’t drive from Queenstown

 A drive to Milford Sound from Queenstown in one day is extremely arduous and adds another 2-3 hours to your total one-way drive to Milford.
 You’d also have to drive in the dark to get to your cruise on time, which is very unsafe in winter.
 If you’re going to drive yourself, then stay in Te Anau for at least one night and drive to Milford in the morning.
+Alternatively, you can take a guided day tour from Queenstown and let an experienced driver handle the road for you.

 If you are not confident, take a tour